Jacobbishopxy/household_power_consumption/docs/tf_tools/HowToUseDatasetInTensorflow.md

 ### Map

-You can apply a custom fuction to each member of a dataset using the `map` method.
+You can apply a custom function to each member of a dataset using the `map` method.
 In the following example we multiply each element by two:

 ```